 7. El Rastro

 History buffs wanting to learn about the Spanish and Roman empires should be sure to check this place out.
-Located in the heart of Madrid, this rectangular plaza features beautifully sculptured gardens and statues of past Spanish Monarchs.
+Located in the heart of the city, this rectangular plaza features beautifully sculptured gardens and statues of past Spanish Monarchs.

 9. Plaza Mayor

 Fans of people-watching will enjoy this touristy spot.
 In the center, the statue of Philip III is breathtaking.
 There are several spots to find good wine or tapas.
 Visitors to this place are a short distance away from another square, Puerta del Sol.